Robust Two-Sample Inference under Serial Dependence: Introduction

-First, in the spirit of Welch’s $t$-test, we propose a Student’s $t$-approximation with degrees of freedom adjusted to account for unequal LRVs.
-This approach is simple to implement---critical values are obtained from the standard Student's $t$-distribution---and it substantially improves finite-sample accuracy relative to the normal approximation.
+First, in the spirit of Welch's $t$-test, we propose a Student’s $t$-approximation---and its multivariate extension, an $F$-approximation---with degrees of freedom adjusted to account for unequal LRVs.
+This approach is simple to implement---critical values are obtained from the standard Student's $t$- and $F$-distributions---and it substantially improves finite-sample accuracy relative to the normal and chi-square approximations.
 It is also well grounded in the literature.
 See, for example, \citet{Bell_McCaffrey2002}, \citet{Imbens_Kolesar2016}, \citet{Donald_Lang2007}, and \citet{Sun2014}.

-Second, we develop a series HAR wild bootstrap (SHAR-WB) test for two-sample means that is robust to both serial dependence and unequal LRVs.
-SHAR-WB is a variant of the wild bootstrap \citep{Wu1986}, in which the external random variables used to perturb the residuals are serially dependent, allowing the bootstrap sample to replicate the dependence structure of the original data.
-Our bootstrap does not require resampling blocks of observations.
-Instead, we generate the dependent external random variables using orthogonal bootstrap basis functions so that the LRV of bootstrap samples mirrors the formulation of the series HAR estimator.
-We establish the asymptotic validity of the SHAR-WB based two-sample test by showing that the associated bootstrap $t$-statistic, studentized by the bootstrap series HAR estimators, is consistent for that of the original series HAR $t$-statistic under large-$K$ asymptotics.
-SHAR-WB delivers superior finite-sample performance and is of independent interest for other testing problems involving dependent data.
+Second, we develop a series HAR wild bootstrap (SHAR-WB) and propose SHAR-WB based two-sample inference---and its multivariate extension---that is robust to both serial dependence and unequal LRVs.
+SHAR-WB builds on the wild bootstrap of \citet{Wu1986} and the series HAR framework.
+Specifically, we introduce serial dependence into the external random variables used to perturb the residuals, thereby allowing the bootstrap samples to replicate the dependence structure of the original data.
+Unlike block bootstrap methods, SHAR-WB does not require resampling blocks of observations.
+Instead, it generates dependent external random variables using orthogonal bootstrap basis functions so that the LRV of bootstrap samples mirrors the formulation of the series HAR estimator.
+We establish the asymptotic validity by showing that the bootstrap distributions of the bootstrap $t$- and Wald statistics are consistent for those of the original series HAR counterparts under increasing-$K$ asymptotics.
+SHAR-WB aligns well with our series HAR-based two-sample tests and delivers superior finite-sample performance.
+It is of independent interest for other testing problems involving dependent data.

 The proposed SHAR-WB is closely related to the dependent wild bootstrap (DWB) of \citet{Shao2010}, which generates external random variables whose covariances are kernel weighted across time lags.
-The resulting bootstrap LRV yields a kernel-based HAR LRV estimator. \citet{Conley_etc2023} extend this idea to the spatial setting.
+The resulting bootstrap LRV yields a kernel-based LRV estimator. \citet{Conley_etc2023} extend this idea to the spatial setting.
 See also related work by \citet{Leucht_Neumann2013}, \citet{Djogbenou_etc2015}, and \citet{Hounyo2023}.
-We propose SHAR-WB as an alternative to DWB in order to align with our focus on the series HAR based two-sample tests.
-Further discussion of the relationship between our SHAR-WB and DWB is provided in Section \ref{Section: SHAR-WB}.
+Further discussion of the relationship between our SHAR-WB and DWB is provided in Sections \ref{Section: SHAR-WB} and \ref{Sec:appendix}.